 Protect the Waters of the U.S.

-On September 3rd, The American Sustainable Business Council and over 100 business leaders called on the EPA to reverse the 2020 Navigable Waters Protection Rule (also known as the Dirty Water Rule) and replace it with one based in science and that is in line with the Clean Water Act.
-The rule narrowed the definition of what is considered Waters of the United States under the Clean Water Act, leaving thousands of stream miles, many public recreational lakes, and millions of wetland acres without the protections that have been in place for decades.
-Fortunately, in a separate move that same week, a federal court in Arizona vacated the rule nationally after finding it would have caused significant harm to the nation’s waters if left in place.
+In 2020, the Trump Administration narrowed the definition of what is considered “waters of the United States” by the U.S. EPA, leaving thousands of stream miles, many public recreational lakes, and millions of wetland acres without the protections that have been in place for decades.
+Fortunately, in September 2021, a federal court in Arizona vacated the rule nationally after finding it would have caused significant harm to the nation’s waters if left in place.

-Add your voice to the hundreds of businesses that support a science-based Waters of the United States Rule that protects our nation’s waterways and local economies.
+Add your business to the many others from across sectors that support a science-based Waters of the United States Rule that protects our nation’s waterways and local economies.
+Sign-on to let the EPA and other federal agencies know that businesses support clean water!